Borthwick Parish

 I'm not sure how up-to date Rev Wright was, but there were 130 people enumerated in the 1841 census, and most were children or young adults [see end of post for a list].
 Despite his thoughts that it was a run down place, no less than eight people of independent means were living there in 1841.
 All but one of these people were born outside Midlothian, that is, they chose to come and live there.
 Nearby were Newlandburn House and Newlandburn Cottage, where servants were living with their employers.

 George Buchan senior entered the documentary record in Dewarton, where three sons were entered into the church register.
 George junior, born 1802, was still living in Dewarton on the 1841 census.
-He had married young and had 9 children already by that time.
+He had married young and so had 9 children already by that time.
 Dewarton is famously a single line of houses.

 "The houses are ranged in one line along the road - the opposite being occupied by a small plantation, along which a copious stream of pure water flows at all times, supplying the inhabitants with the means of cleanliness and comfort, and adding much to the pleasant and healthful appearance of the place".

-There was a parish [parochial] school and two private schools in 1839.
+There was a parish [parochial] school and two private schools in Borthwick in 1839.
 However, the school in Newlandrig was the only private school in the 1790s.
 Ministers complained that school fees were set too low to give the school master a decent living, but in any case most families paid only part of them.
 It is probable that the Buchan children were educated in their local school in Newlandrig as curriculum and costs were similar to the parochial school [where was this?]

 Life in Borthwick